Michael L. Galyean, Ph.D.,

 Many programs in the College of Arts & Sciences and some programs in the J.T. & Margaret Talkington College of Visual & Performing Arts require sophomore-level proficiency.
 Admission to sophomore-level foreign language courses requires either a minimum score on a placement exam or successful completion of prerequisites within the respective language.

 International students who wish to have the foreign language requirement waived should review the Guidelines for High School Foreign Language Requirements for International Students .

 Students who take first-year level courses to satisfy the foreign language graduation requirement may not use those courses to satisfy any other specified university degree requirements.
 Hours in the required first-year level language courses may count toward free elective hours included in any baccalaureate degree.

 The foreign language requirement may be met through credit by examination, described elsewhere in this catalog.
 Students who petition to complete the foreign language requirement via study abroad through a non-Texas Tech affiliated program must agree to have foreign language credit applied to their degrees based on scores on a language placement test administered by the Department of Classical and Modern Languages and Literatures after their return from the study abroad.
-Approval to do this must be granted in advance by the student’s associate dean.
+Approval to do this must be granted in advance by the student’s associate academic dean (or designee).
 For more information, consult the Department of Classical and Modern Languages and Literatures.

 Communication Literacy Requirement

 Students attending Texas Tech University for the first time in the Fall 2017 term or later will complete the Communication Literacy requirement in their program(s) of study.